Hanley Town Hall: History

 The first town hall in Hanley was erected in Town Road in around 1800; it was replaced by a second town hall, which was designed in the neoclassical style and erected in Fountain Square in 1845.
 Following significant population growth, largely associated with the potteries, the area became a municipal borough with the second town hall as its headquarters in 1857.

-The current structure in Albion Square, which was commissioned as a hotel, was built on the site of a private residence know as Bank House which dated back to the 18th century.
+The current structure in Albion Square, which was commissioned as a hotel, was built on the site of a private residence known as Bank House which dated back to the 18th century.
 The new building was designed by Robert Scrivener in the Renaissance style, built in red brick with stone dressings at a cost of £20,000 and was officially opened as the Queen's Hotel on 31 December 1869.
 The design involved a symmetrical main frontage with nine bays facing onto Albion Square with the central and end bays slightly projected forward and surmounted by mansard roofs.
 On the ground floor, the central bay featured a stone porch with paired rusticated columns supporting a canopy, while the end bays featured Venetian windows.
 At the upper levels, the central and end bays were fenestrated by tripartite sash windows on the first and second floors and by pairs of mullioned windows surmounted by segmental pediments at the attic level.
 The third and seventh bays were fenestrated by canted bay windows on the ground and first floors and the remainder of the spaces were fenestrated by single sash windows or, in the case of the spaces at attic level, by dormer windows.